 1. Education inflation is higher than general inflation

 Our research has shown that education inflation trends towards double digits and 12% is a good assumption for the same.
-This will have a direct bearing on how much, and for how long, you have to save and where to invest.
+This will have a direct bearing on how much, and for how long, you have to save and where to.
 Today, a typical IIT charges almost Rs 3 Lakhs annually in fees.
 Studying abroad, especially in the US, for undergraduate courses can set you back by multiple crores.
 While education inflation outside India may be potentially lower, the costs even then would be quite significant.

 2. You have to balance your current expenditure on your child’s education with what you plan for college

 If you are among those that have sent or are planning to send your child to a good boarding school, then you must have a fair idea of the costs involved.
 While it is definitely a goodtowards your child’s future, this can potentially affect how much you can save for your child’s higher education.